IllDepence/Canvas-Indexer/README.md

 &zwnj; | sort\_bottom | &zwnj; | comma seperated list defining the end

 ## Run
+### Crawler

+    $ python3 build_index.py

+#### Notes

+* The crawler is designed to be run periodically.
+On its first run it will go through an Activity Stream in its entirety, subsequent runs will only regard Activities that occured *after* the previous run.
+* It its current state Canvas Indexer only looks for Canvases within cr:Curation\* type documents.
+This can, however, easily be expanded/changed to sc:Manifests.<br>\*`http://codh.rois.ac.jp/iiif/curation/1#Curation`

+### Search API

     $ source venv/bin/activate
     $ python3 run.py [debug]